-From the quickened womb of the primal gloom, The sun rolled, black and bare, Till I wove him a vest for his Ethiop breast, Of the threads of my golden hair; And when the broad tent of the firmament Arose on its airy spars, I pencilled the hue of its matchless blue, And spangled it around with stars.
+From the quickened womb of the primal gloom,

+The sun rolled, black and bare,

+Till I wove him a vest for his Ethiop breast,

+Of the threads of my golden hair;

+And when the broad tent of the firmament

+Arose on its airy spars,

+I pencilled the hue of its matchless blue,

+And spangled it around with stars.

-I painted the flowers of the Eden bowers, And their leaves of living green,
+I painted the flowers of the Eden bowers,

+And their leaves of living green,

-And mine were the dyes in the sinless eyes Of Eden's Virgin queen;
+And mine were the dyes in the sinless eyes

+Of Eden's Virgin queen;

-And when the fiend's art in the truthful heart Had fastened its portal spell,
+And when the fiend's art in the truthful heart

+Had fastened its portal spell,

-In the silvery sphere of the first-born tear To the trembling earth I fell.
+In the silvery sphere of the first-born tear

+When the waves that burst o'er a world accurst Their work of wrath had sped,

+And the Ark's lone few, tried and true, Came forth among the dead,

+To the trembling earth I fell.